Arsenic Exposure Assessment for the Arizona Hopi Tribe

 Introduction:

-The Hopi Tribe is a sovereign nation located in rural northeastern Arizona, where health disparities, public concern about arsenic exposures, and limited exposure assessment are prevalent.
-Arsenic is a naturally occurring metalloid (an element with metal and non-metal chemical and physical properties) found in the earth’s air and water that is associated with multiple adverse health outcomes.
+The Hopi Tribe is a sovereign nation located in rural northeastern Arizona, where health disparities, public concern about arsenic exposures, and limited exposure assessments are prevalent.
+Arsenic is a naturally occurring metalloid (an element with metal and non-metal chemical and physical properties) found in the earth’s air and water that is associated with multiple adverse health outcomes with long term exposure to high levels of arsenic.

-This specific project was a part of the Center for Indigenous Environmental Health Research (CIEHR) at the University of Arizona, supported by the supported by the National Institute of Health’s National Institute of Environmental Health Sciences and the Environmental Protection Agency (NIEHS).
-SWEHSC member Stephanie Russo Carroll led the CIEHR as their career development candidate and co-director.
-Carroll leads multiple Indigenous research initiatives, as her work focuses on emphasizing the rights of Indigenous people to control the collection, application and use of data about them, their lands and their cultures.
+This project was a part of the Center for Indigenous Environmental Health Research (CIEHR) at the University of Arizona, supported by the supported by the National Institute of Health’s National Institute of Environmental Health Sciences and the Environmental Protection Agency (NIEHS) and directed by co-author, SWEHSC member and MEZCOPH professor, Jeff Burgess, MD, MS. SWEHSC member.

 What were the methods of data collection and analysis?